brianliou/Split/README.md

 # Split

 Split is a clone of Splitwise, a bill splitting application.
-Split was made with Ruby on Rails, React.js, and a Postgres database.
+Used Ruby on Rails, React.js, and a Postgres database.
+This was me messing around and exploring software development.

 * [Split Deployed on Heroku](https://brian-split-app.herokuapp.com/)